heeytanveer/qb-inventory/README.md

 All Credits to go to the original qbcore-framework repository

 ## [W.I.P] Adding ammo to database [W.I.P]
-This verison of qb-weapons allows ammo to save to database
+- This verison of qb-weapons allows ammo to save to database
+- Mostly used for getting ammo values in qb-inventory tool tip
 - https://github.com/dojwun/qb-weapons

 ## Fix Uncaught TypeError